cerbos/cerbos-sdk-go/README.md

 Migrating most of the existing code should be just a matter of renaming the package imports.

-- The stable client implementation has moved from `github.com/cerbos/cerbos/client` to `github.com/cerbos/cerbos-sdk-go/grpcimpl`
-- All model objects such as `Principal` and `Resource` have moved to `github.com/cerbos/cerbos-sdk-go/cerbos`
+- Change import paths from `github.com/cerbos/cerbos/client` to `github.com/cerbos/cerbos-sdk-go/cerbos`.
+Optionally, alias the new import as `client "github.com/cerbos/cerbos-sdk-go/cerbos` to avoid having to change package references in code.
 - Deprecated RPCs (`CheckResourceSet`, `CheckResourceBatch`) have been removed from the new client implementation
 - The process for starting a Cerbos test server has changed in order to avoid pulling in dependencies of the Cerbos project.
 Use the `NewCerbosServerLauncher` function from `github.com/cerbos/cerbos-sdk-go/testutil` to create a launcher and call the `Launch()` method to start a Cerbos container.
+Refer to Go docs for details.